 - Refinery power generation

 - Utility purchases

-- CHP from other liquid fuels producers (including cellulosic ethanol, advanced ethanol, and coaland biomass-to-liquids)
+- CHP from other liquid fuels producers (including cellulosic ethanol, and advanced ethanol)

 The LFMM linear program models power generators and CHP plants as separate units, and they are allowed to compete with purchased electricity.
 Operating characteristics for these electricity producers are based on historical parameters and available data.
 Sales to the grid or own-use decisions are made on an economic basis within the LP solution.
 The price for electricity sales to the grid is set to the marginal energy price for baseload generation (provided by the EMM for each NEMS model year).